-Shockingly accurate, unbeknownst to anyone in the room at the time, just 1.7 miles from Stanford campus in a small Palo Alto garage, Facebook was solving real identity in the social media space for the first time at scale.
+Shockingly accurate, unbeknownst to anyone in the room at the time, just 1.7 miles from Stanford campus in a small Palo Alto garage, Facebook was solving real identity in the social media space for the first time at scale and amassing a treasure trove of freely given user generated spy data.
 While Thiel didn’t know about Facebook specifically at the time, he did understand the fitness landscape enough to know Silicon Valley was THE local fitness peak circa 2005.

 Ask Thiel the same question in 2018, and he is much more apprehensive about declaring where the next Facebook will come from, putting the odds the next earth shaking success will come from within the confines of the bay area at much less than 50%.

 For the fitness landscape in a decentralized distributed ledger world has truly shifted.
 Those brave souls looking to jump into the Abyss can do so from the comfort of their own homes anywhere in the world.